moq-wg/moq-transport/draft-lcurley-moq-transport.md

 ## Introduction

-MoQTransport is a live media transport protocol that utilizes the QUIC network protocol {{QUIC}}, either directly or via WebTransport {{WebTransport}}.
+MoQTransport (MoQT) is a transport protocol that utilizes the QUIC network protocol {{QUIC}}, either directly or via WebTransport
-It was originally developed for live media, but has been generalized for similar use-cases.
+{{WebTransport}}, for the dissemination of media.
+MoQT utilizes a publish/subscribe workflow in which producers of media publish data in response to subscription requests from a multiplicity of endpoints.
+MoQT supports live, as well as near-live and Video on Demand (VOD) use-cases.
+MoQT supports delivery over intermediate content distribution networks and is architected for high scale and low latency distribution.
+In live mode, MoQT facilitates a broad spectrum of latency regimes, from real-time, to interactive and non-interactive.

+MoQTransport is a generic protocol is designed to work in concert with multiple MoQ Streaming Formats.
+These MoQ Streaming Formats define how content is encoded, packaged, and mapping to MoQT objects, along with policies for discovery, subscription and congestion response.

 * {{motivation}} covers the background and rationale behind MoQ transport.
 * {{objects}} covers how live content is fragmented into objects.